JimHokanson/blog/research/readme.md

+The layout of this page will likely change and I still want to add some figures/illustrations but I figure it is best to have something up now rather than many months from now.
+Also ... my git-foo needs work and I was worried about losing this file in a git-merge!

 # My Research #

 Below I summarize some of the research projects that I'm currently working on or that I've worked on in the past few years.
 My training is in electrical and biomedical engineering, with a focus in [neural engineering](https://en.wikipedia.org/wiki/Neural_engineering).
 Although my recent research has focused largely on treating urgency urinary incontinence, I'm interested in urinary function/dysfunction more generally.
 I also hope to branch out into other organ systems at some point, with a focus on physiological testing and diagnosis/outcomes modeling.